 Studies suggest that ubiquitin protein ligase E3A plays a critical role in the normal development and function of the nervous system.
 Studies suggest that it helps control (regulate) the balance of protein synthesis and degradation (proteostasis) at the junctions between nerve cells (synapses) where cell-to-cell communication takes place.
 Regulation of proteostasis is important for the synapses to change and adapt over time in response to experience, a characteristic called synaptic plasticity.
 Synaptic plasticity is critical for learning and memory.

 People normally inherit two copies of the UBE3A gene, one from each parent.
 Both copies of the gene are turned on (active) in most of the body's tissues.
-In certain areas of the brain, however, only the copy inherited from a person's mother (the maternal copy) is active.
+However, in nerve cells (neurons) in the brain and spinal cord (the central nervous system), only the copy inherited from a person's mother (the maternal copy) is active.
 This parent-specific gene activation results from a phenomenon known as genomic imprinting.

 Health Conditions Related to Genetic Changes

 A loss of UBE3A gene function in the brain likely causes many of the characteristic features of Angelman syndrome, a complex genetic disorder that primarily affects the nervous system.
-This loss of function results from a chromosomal change or gene mutation that affects the maternal copy of the gene.
+This loss of function results from a chromosomal change or gene variant (also known as a mutation) that affects the maternal copy of the gene.

 Several different genetic mechanisms can turn off (inactivate) or delete the UBE3A gene.
 Most cases of Angelman syndrome (about 70 percent) occur when a segment of the maternal chromosome 15 containing this gene is deleted.
-In another 11 percent of cases, Angelman syndrome results from mutations within the UBE3A gene itself.
-Most of these mutations lead to the production of an abnormally short, nonfunctional version of ubiquitin protein ligase E3A.
-Because the copy of the gene inherited from a person's father (the paternal copy) is normally inactive in some areas of the brain, loss of the maternal copy prevents any of the enzyme from being produced in these brain regions.
+In another 10 to 20 percent of cases, Angelman syndrome results from variants within the UBE3A gene itself.
+Most of these variants lead to the production of an abnormally short, nonfunctional version of ubiquitin protein ligase E3A.
+Because the copy of the gene inherited from a person's father (the paternal copy) is normally inactive in most areas of the brain, loss of the maternal copy prevents any of the enzyme from being produced in these brain regions.
 This lack of enzyme function likely causes the major signs and symptoms of Angelman syndrome.

 Other Names for This Gene